Systematic Studies of Exact ${\cal O}(\alpha^2L)$ CEEX EW Corrections in a Hadronic MC for Precision $Z/\gamma^*$

 We turn next to the the dimuon transverse momentum distribution which we present in Fig.~\ref{fig-3} for $10^8$ events.

-We see the modulation of the spectrum by the ISR (see the green (light shade) ratio plot) at the 4 per mille level in a non-flat way whereas the IFI and exact ${\cal O}(\alpha^2L)$ effects enter at or below the fraction of a per mille and the per mille level respectively (see the respective violet (light dark shade) and blue (dark shade) ratio plots).
+We see the modulation of the spectrum by the ISR (see the green (light shade) ratio plot) at the per cent level in a non-flat way whereas the IFI and exact ${\cal O}(\alpha^2L)$ effects enter at or below the fraction of a per mille and the per mille level respectively (see the respective violet (light dark shade) and blue (dark shade) ratio plots).
 Per mille level studies should take the ISR and, to be conservative, the latter two effects into account in any estimate of overall precision.
 When we repeat the calculations with the PDG~\cite{PDG:2016} values for the quark masses, we see (in Fig.~\ref{fig-11} in the Appendix) that the respective effects are similar in size and shape but that the ISR effect is shifted at or below the level of 2 per mille while the IFI and exact ${\cal O}(\alpha^2L)$ effects are shifted at the fractional per mille level.

 We consider next the dimuon invariant mass spectrum which we present in Fig.~\ref{fig-4} for $10^8$ events.